Possession of Alcohol by a Minor

 Related charges include disorderly intoxication under Florida Statute § 856.011, the Sale of Alcohol to a Minor under § 562.11, and the Sale of Alcohol Without a License under § 562.11.

-If you were arrested for or cited with possession of an alcoholic beverage then contact an experienced criminal defense attorney at Ashley M. Aulls, P.A..
-Ashley Aulls represents young people charged with under 21 possession of an alcoholic beverage throughout Brooksville, Hernando County, Florida and the surrounding areas of Inverness in Citrus County, New Port Richey and Dade City in Pasco County, and Bushnell in Sumter County.
+If you were arrested for or cited with possession of an alcoholic beverage then contact an experienced criminal defense attorney at The Law Office of Ashley Aulls, P.A..
+Ashley Aulls represents young people charged with under 21 possession of an alcoholic beverage throughout Brooksville, Hernando County, Florida, and the surrounding areas of Inverness in Citrus County, New Port Richey, and Dade City in Pasco County, and Bushnell in Sumter County.